In this post, our Roundup lawyers will give you:

 A second request to centralize lawsuits against Monsanto and Bayer over Roundup exposure has been submitted to the New Jersey Supreme Court.
 Plaintiffs in 36 cases across eight jurisdictions seek to consolidate their cases in Atlantic County Superior Court, arguing that centralization would improve judicial efficiency, streamline discovery, and prevent inconsistent rulings.

-Currently, 41 cases are pending in New Jersey, with plaintiffs asserting that Roundup exposure led to serious health conditions, including non-Hodgkin lymphoma.
+Currently, 41 cases are pending in New Jersey, with plaintiffs asserting that Roundup exposure led to severe health conditions, including non-Hodgkin lymphoma.
 The plaintiffs anticipate that if their request is approved, the total number of cases could exceed 100.
 The New Jersey Supreme Court previously denied a similar request in June due to an insufficient number of cases.
 Monsanto has opposed the renewed bid, maintaining that the number of claims does not justify multicounty litigation.

 December 8, 2024 – Mistrial in Chicago